yavuzhankursun/YavuzhanKursun/README.md

 ### Hi there I'm Yavuzhan
 I am a Software Engineering student.
-Currently, I am working on improving myself in C# and Data Science.
+Currently, I am working on improving myself in C#, Python, SQL and Data Science.
 I would like to contribute more to the community.
 Open-source principles.

 ### My email : ykurrsun@gmail.com